strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ::::

-### Update an entity
+### Update an entry

-Partially updates an entity by `id` and returns its value.
+Partially updates an entry by `id` and returns its value.
 Fields that aren't sent in the query are not changed in the database.
 Send a `null` value if you want to clear them.

 :::note
-It's currently not possible to [update the locale of an entity](/developer-docs/latest/development/plugins/i18n.md#updating-an-entity).
+It's currently not possible to [update the locale of an entry](/developer-docs/latest/development/plugins/i18n.md#updating-an-entry).
 :::

 :::: api-call